1. Blog

 Traktor Pro Overview#

-This DJ software has all the features you need to mix live and create expressive and dynamic performances.
+It includes all the core tools needed for live DJing, allowing you to create expressive and dynamic performances.

 Hardware Connections#